Zhanghao1999math/homepage/README.md

 ##  Research Descriptions

 I am interested in vertex operator algebras and their applications in conformal field theory.
-Recently, I proved the sewing-factorization theorem on finite logarithmic chiral CFTs with [Bin Gui](https://binguimath.github.io).
+Recently, I am working with [Bin Gui](https://binguimath.github.io) on logarithmic CFT for a C_2-cofinite VOA.
+Here is my [research statement](Research statement.pdf).

 My [slides](Files/2025 Orsay.pdf) at Université Paris-Saclay describe the relation between smooth and nodal conformal blocks in logarithmic CFT.